Life

 So there shan’t be any to weep for soft loves in elegy

-nor sing the royal wars with a strong foot.
+nor sing the royal wars with a strong (metrical) foot.

 Works

-The authors of the third book are actually Tibullus’ younger contemporaries: Sulpicia, otherwise unknown, and a pseudonymous author going by the nom de plume Lygdamis (though some have argued that Lygdamis is actually either Ovid or someone who is purposefully casting himself as Ovid).
+The authors of the third book are the post-Tibullan poets Sulpicia, who is otherwise unknown, and a pseudonymous author going by the nom de plume Lygdamis (see: Appendix Tibulliana).

 Legacy